kwiatks/climate-change-setup-oxford/README.md

 - Go to https://ibmpairs.mybluemix.net/
 - **NOTE** we have seen issues that a blank page is returned the first time you go to this link.
 Just Refresh and all should be OK
 - Click "Get Started"
-- Click "Sign in using IBMid"
+- Click "Sign in using IBM ID"
-- Enter your IBMid and then click Continue
+- Enter your IBM ID and then click Continue
 - Login with your IBMid password
 - Read the Terms and conditions and click "I accept the terms"
 - You will be presented with the GUI of PAIRS
 - Click the circular symbol to the top right of the screen and check your username is shown
 - You are now part of the Trial group

-- **VERY IMPORTANT** : Pass on your IBM ID (which is your email) to one of the IBM team (who will be in the Large Meeting Room (LMR) from 6:45pm) since we have arranged for special access to some datasets that are not usually available.
+- **VERY IMPORTANT** : Pass on your IBM ID to one of the IBM team (who will be in the Large Meeting Room (LMR) upstairs from 6:45pm) since we have arranged for special access to some datasets that are not usually available.
 They will add you to the Oxford Group.
 We MUST carry this out by 8:40pm or so on Fri 7th Feb 2020.

 ## 3. MUST DO : Register your IBM ID to get access to PAIRS APIs